patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, move the home page to the remote module by replacing the page registration object `path` property with an `index` property.
+👉 Finally, move the home page to the remote module by replacing the page registration object `path` property with an `index` property and deleting the `HomePage` component from the host application:

 ```tsx
 // host - App.tsx